aqiu384/p5r-walkthrough/src/confidants.md

 1. -
 2. Tumbling: Chance to dodge enemy when spotted and begin encounter with an ambush instead.
 3. -
-4. Ambush Wire: Can use grappling hook to ambush enemy from a distance.
+4. Chaines Hook: Can use grappling hook to ambush enemy from a distance.
 5. -
 6. Multiple Unlocks
     1. Follow Up: Chance to perform follow-up attack if Joker does not down enemy.
-    2. Athlete Talk: Chance to retry enemy negotiation after failure.
+    2. Fitness Talk: Chance to retry enemy negotiation after failure with any Shadow.
-1. Harisen Recovery: Chance to cure ailments for a party member.
+7. Harisen Recovery: Chance to cure ailments for a party member.
-2. Endure: Chance to survive fatal attack with 1 HP.
+8. Endure: Chance to survive fatal attack with 1 HP.
-3. Protect: Chance to shield Joker from fatal attack.
+9. Protect: Chance to shield Joker from fatal attack.
-4. Second Awakening: Upgrades persona.
+10. Second Awakening: Upgrades persona.
+11. Third Awakening: Upgrades persona.

 #### Progression
 **Rank 1 automatically starts on 5/30.**